wernersbacher/micropython-esp-weather/README.md

-small esp micropython project for logigng the temp.
+small esp micropython project for logging the temperature to a webhook url

 create a config.py file with SSID, PASS and WEBHOOK_URL as variables